Language-Mapping/language-map/README.md

 it since you should have full read access to it via the API.
 If you are getting any permissions errors though, that would be the first place to check.

+### YouTube API

+The project is set up to support YouTube embed URLs (for both playlists and individual videos) and Internet Archive embed URLs.
+If using YouTube, follow the same instructions as the Google Sheets API instructions above, but set the variable name as `REACT_APP_YOUTUBE_API_KEY`.

+The API is only used for metadata like title and descriptions.
+You can still embed videos without an API key, and Internet Archive's API does not require a key at all.

 ## Usage

 ### Install dependencies